Session types at IAMCR conferences

 High intensity sessions are similar to regular paper presentations, but instead of 4-5 presenters, they have 6-8 presenters (5-7 minutes each).
 High intensity sessions are sometimes employed when a particular theme or topic has attracted widespread interest amongst conference submissions.
 With limited time and space, sometimes it is necessary to have a single high intensity session, rather than splitting the theme into two sessions.
 This way, scholars also have a better opportunity to hear about each others' work and to meet one another.
 The sessions can either include time for discussion and Q&A facilitated by the chair, or they can move to mini-breakout sessions—in the same room—with audience members meeting with individual presenters.
 High Intensity Sessions are generally created by the heads of the sections and working groups, who group the individual paper proposals received.

 Workshops are subject focused sessions that provide participants the opportunity to gain knowledge and learn skills together.
 This can range from professional development topics, such as teaching strategies, to timely theoretical topics.
 Presenters of workshops can lead participants through different interactive activities, including discussions, hands-on-activities, simulations, demonstrations, and exploration and application of models.
 Workshops should still have a chair/organizer and presenters can be either invited or vetted through the review process.
 They can be led by a single presenter, or have multiple presenters providing different perspectives on the same topic.
-Ideally, there is time dedicated to discussion and Q&A. Workshops are generally proposed by conference participants (select "panel proposal" when you submit your proposal via the IAMCR OCS proposal submission system).
+Ideally, there is time dedicated to discussion and Q&A. Workshops are generally proposed by conference participants (select "A panel proposal (or an abstract of a panel presentation)" when you submit your proposal via the IAMCR OCS proposal submission system).

 The pages in this section of the website contain some resources for IAMCR patticipants and for heads of sections and working groups as they prepare for the conference.